jonbakerlab/beetroot-microcosms/supplemental-code.md

 sed -E 's/^>([^ ]+) ([^ ]+) ([^ ]+).*/>\2_\3/' output.fasta > output-simple.fasta
 ```
 ### Import to QIIME and generate your trees
-Now we can import the FASTA file we created into QIIME2.
-Keep in mind you'll need to add underscores to your feature names in your feature table to match the Genus_species format we just created to make the tree (QIIME2 won't let us import the fasta file with spaces in the deflines):

-With the properly formatted .fasta file, it can now be imported it into qiime:
+With the properly formatted .fasta file, it can now be imported into qiime:

 ```sh
 #!/bin/bash